-Elaine May On Stage - Theater Credits, Bio and Tickets
+Elaine May On Stage - Theatre Credits, Bio and Tickets

 Elaine May was born Elaine Iva Berlin on April 21, 1932 in Philadelphia, Pennsylvania.
 She is known as one half of the comedy duo Nichols and May and has also established herself as a director, Golden Globe-nominated and Tony Award-winning actress, and two-time Oscar-nominated screenwriter.

 May was bitten by the acting bug early on in her childhood, performing in her father's traveling Yiddish theater company from age 3.
 After touring around the country and enrolling in over 50 different schools along the way, she moved to Los Angeles at the age of 11 and attended the Hollywood High School for a few years.
 She studied acting with former Moscow Art Theatre coach Maria Ouspenskaya and would eventually enroll at the University of Chicago in 1950, where she met fellow student Mike Nichols.
 In 1955, she joined a new off-campus improvisational theater group in Chicago by the name of The Compass Players, and Nichols later joined her.
 The pair began developing improvised comedy sketches together.
 After a couple of years in the troupe, the star duo left to form their own act under the name of Nichols and May, which swiftly became a hit on New York's comedy circuit.